New! Interactive Session Proposals: Requirements & Instructions

 Sessions must be open to all conference attendees.

-Session facilitators must share a 1-page wrap-up report to conference organizers, summarizing activities, outcomes, and future plans for sharing material or building on the session outcomes beyond the conference, by September 1, 2018, via email to email@example.com.
+Session facilitators must share a 1-page wrap-up report, or 5-10 minute video or audio file to conference organizers, summarizing activities, outcomes, and future plans for sharing material or building on the session outcomes beyond the conference, by September 1, 2018, via email to email@example.com.

 Session Structure Examples: